 Instructions for ZOOM will be included in the confirmation and reminder email sent to all participants upon completion of registration.

 For questions please contact Maryann Lynch, the RIAIMH Community Conversation Series Coordinator, email@example.com

 Nearly every RIAIMH event will have a post evaluation survey.
 We strive to include our members in many aspects of our Association and asking for their feedback is on the top of the list.

-Evaluation links are shared through Zoom upon exiting the event.
+Evaluation links are shared through Zoom CHAT or upon exiting the event.
 If you did not receive a post evaluation link, the post email from RIAIMH will include the link again.

 Evaluations must be completed by all who wish to receive a CEU credit.

 Full attendance and participation in the small group exercises meets the qualifications for 2.0 hours of continuing education credit as required by the National Association of Social Workers, Rhode Island Chapter-NASW units, Northeast Multi Division (NEMD) for Nursing Professionals and the Center for Early Learning Professionals (CELP)-credit for Rhode Island's Early Childhood workforce.

 In order to receive CE/CN Units, participants must register and purchase CE or CN units ($25) during event registration (CE/CN unit price is NOT included in registration).

 Reminder, full attendance and participation in small group exercises are required in order to receive CE/CN units and no partial credit will be offered (participants must join meeting by 8:45 am at the latest).
 Failure to meet these requirements will prohibit RIAIMH from issuing certificates and no refund will be provided.